 You are not alone in your quest for a treatment and cure!

 Kennedy’s Disease (KD) is a rare disorder and initial KD symptoms and age of onset vary.
-Initial symptoms often include fatigue, muscle cramping, spasms and tremors, muscle weakness.
-Bulbar (neck and throat) symptoms occur first in some KD patients, with initial difficulty with swallowing (dysphagia) and speech (dysarthria).
+Initial symptoms often include fatigue, muscle cramping, spasms, tremors and muscle weakness.
+Bulbar (neck and throat) symptoms can occur causing difficulty with swallowing and speech.
 Symptom onset is most common in in men in their 30s but can vary from 4 to 78 [Natural History].
-Disease progression is generally slow, occurring over decades, with some studies suggesting patients lose about 2% of muscle strength per year.
-Motor deficits and difficulty going up stairs often appear a decade after initial symptoms; dysarthria and dysphagia a decade later; and use of walking aids followed by wheelchair use a decade
+Disease progression is generally slow.
+CAG repeat length can inversely correlate with the age of symptom onset.

 Personal Stories of Individuals Living with Kennedy's Disease